andreasmhallberg/readingnotes/Baalbaki, 2008. The legacy of the Kitaab.md

 - Terminology.
 32
   - Uses terms that deviate from later standardized usage.
-  Words used both in technical and pre-technical sense.
+  - Words used both in technical and pre-technical sense (*ḥāl, ẓarf, fiʿl*)
+    - Talks against foreign influence.
+Rather natural development or native terminology and concepts.
+33
   - Later terms not found in *Al-Kitāb*: 34-5
     - *ism āla*
     - *ištiġāl*